SkyLeite/blog/content/posts/srb2-kart-wasm-port.md

 I've been playing Sonic Robo Blast 2 Kart (from now on abbreviated as SRB2Kart) on and off since release, with not much interest due to the game's delay-based netcode, which essentially means it sucks to play with anyone who's physically far away from you.
 This changed some time ago when I discovered the brazilian community for the game, which runs regular tournaments, 24/7 servers filled to the brim with brazilian memes (like the Fiat Uno with a ladder on top, fabled to be the fastest car in existance).
 It was then that I learned how much fun SRB2Kart could be, and began playing more often, which led me to consider bringing it up as a potential game for my team at work to play during our Social hours.
 Unfortunately, the requirement to download anything is a huge barrier for playing anything ad-hoc, so I held off on it for a while, until one day I realized there was a chance this game could run perfectly on the browser.
 I mean, [QuakeJS](http://www.quakejs.com/) did it so why can't we?

-On September 3rd, 2023 I decided to consider doing it myself, and sent [Tyron](https://worldsbe.st/) a message on Discord to ask if someone had already done this work.
+On July 3rd, 2023 I decided to consider doing it myself, and sent [Tyron](https://worldsbe.st/) a message on Discord to ask if someone had already done this work.
 The following excerpt sums it up pretty well:

 {{< figure src="https://i.ibb.co/2hhP82g/image.png" caption="<span class=\"figure-number\">Figure 1: </span>Maybe I should've listened" class="center" >}}